Shankar–Ehsaan–Loy Inspiration: Aman Ki Aasha tour

 Shankar–Ehsaan–Loy Inspiration: Aman Ki Aasha tour is the first world tour by Indian musical trio Shankar–Ehsaan–Loy.
-The tour started off on July 17, at the Izod Center in New Jersey.
-Gunjan Lamba is the choreographer of the tour.
-The tour features major singers from India and Pakistan, like Mahalaxmi Iyer, Shafqat Amanat Ali, Richa Sharma, Raman Mahadevan and Anusha Mani.
+The tour started off on 17 July 2010, at the Izod Center in New Jersey, US.
+Gunjan Lamba was the choreographer of the tour.
+The tour featured major singers from India and Pakistan, like Mahalaxmi Iyer, Shafqat Amanat Ali, Richa Sharma, Raman Mahadevan and Anusha Mani.